MacDill’s IRO projects positivity through paint

 |Downloads:

-This work, MacDill’s IRO projects positivity through paint [Image 3 of 3], by A1C Sterling Sutton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MacDill’s IRO projects positivity through paint, by A1C Sterling Sutton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT